-We’re excited to announce a forthcoming project: Remote Reminiscence – Getting Elders Online
+We’re excited to announce our project: Remote Reminiscence – Getting Elders Online

-Starting in summer 2021, we will set up a multi-platform resource aimed at engaging older people in reminiscence in a way that makes it easy for them to access memories, share experiences, encourage lifelong learning and have both digital and practical resources as a way to develop a sense of community and reduce isolation at this challenging time.
+Starting in summer 2021, we are creating a multi-platform resource aimed at engaging older people in reminiscence in a way that makes it easy for them to access memories, share experiences, encourage lifelong learning and have both digital and practical resources as a way to develop a sense of community and reduce isolation at this challenging time.

 We will do so through recorded video activity sessions, online reminiscence groups and written downloadable resources which can be used distinctly or in conjunction with the sessions.